 Ensuring that men never compete alongside or with women, however, also ensures that the belief that men would always win goes unchallenged.
 In other words, because we already assume that men would win any competition with women, it is men, not women, who have the most to lose from de-segregating sports.
 If women lose, the status quo — believing women are physically inferior to men — simply remains in place.
 But if men lose, the assumption of male superiority is undermined.

 Women’s participation in non-team sports, of course, potentially challenges these assumptions in a different way.
 While some of these sports try to write rules that ensure that women never measure up to men (e.g., body building has a cap on how muscular women can be), others lay these comparisons bare, which brings us to Sarah Robles.
 Robles, a weightlifter, out-lifted all Americans of both sexes at last year’s world championships.
 “On her best day,” writes Buzzfeed, “she can lift more than 568 pounds — that’s roughly five IKEA couches, 65 gallons of milk, or one large adult male lion.”
 You’ll see her at the Olympics in London.
 Here she is lifting an easy 317 pounds:

 The Buzzfeed article focuses on how a main source of revenue — corporate sponsorship — is likely out of reach for Robles.
 Companies don’t like to support athletes who challenge our beliefs about men and women.
 And Robles certainly does.
 She’s proof that women can compete with men, at their own games even, and win.

-Thanks to Kari for the tip!Lisa Wade is a professor at Occidental College.
+Thanks to Kari for the tip!Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.